cl1ck/es7knockout/README.md

 ### 1. Install nodejs

 If you've never used Node or npm before, you'll need to install nodejs.
-If you use homebrew, do:
+If you use homebrew on OS X, do:

 ```
 brew install node